slashrelativepath/curlbash/README.md

 ### SDCard

+1. Make sure the Pi is off and or unplugged.
 1. Eject or pull the SDCard out of the Pi and put it into the USB SDCard adapter.
-2. Put the USB adapter into your workstation.
+2. Put the USB adapter into your workstations USB port.

 ### Raspberry Pi Imager Settings